ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 Decentraland is a virtual world you can explore with a VR set, your computer or your smartphone.
 They store all the assets on IPFS, so these heavy files can be fetched from several other users at the same time, for faster loading and synching.

 #### Video hosting platform
-DTube is hosting their videos on IPFS to reduce stress on their infrastructure.
+DTube (https://d.tube) is hosting their videos on IPFS to reduce stress on their infrastructure.
 The website itself is not decentralized, but it mainly manage coordination between users and discoverability of content.
 When browsers ship with IPFS natively, the benefits will only be greater.
+ You can also learn how to replicate Youtube on IPFS here: https://simpleaswater.com/youtube-on-ipfs/

 #### Cohost large datasets and colaborate on them
 qri.io is an open-source tool for the management of large datasets.
 Its users enjoy reduced hosting costs, traceability of changes in the data, rollback to previous versions, easier collaboration when updating data, etc. Deduplication accross datasets also help them keep their hard drive small as small as their sync time.